aditya739/AI-Powered-Amount-Detection-in-Medical-Documents_backend/README.md

 **Ready to extract amounts from your medical bills?**

 **Next Steps:**
-1. Test the live Vercel API for text extraction
+1. Test the Render API for full features (text + OCR)
-2. Test the Render API for full OCR features
+2. Use Vercel API for faster text-only extraction
 3. Check [TEST_CASES.md](TEST_CASES.md) for comprehensive testing
 4. Run locally with `npm start` for development